-In 2016, students required a work permit in order to do a job so that they could pay for their tuition and meet their other expenditure.
-However, this rule has changed for 2017 and the requirement to obtain a work permit has now been removed.
+In 2016, students required a work permit to do a job so that they could pay for their tuition and meet their other expenditure.
+However, this rule has changed for 2017, and the requirement to obtain a work permit has now been removed.

-In Canada, students will be allowed to do part-time jobs off campus and or secure full-time employment when they are free during the summer vacation.
-This will enable students to develop valuable work based skills.
+In Canada, students will be allowed to perform part-time jobs off campus and or secure full-time employment when they are free during the summer vacation.
+This will enable students to develop valuable work-based skills.

-The federal government have taken the decision to end the four child tax credits that currently cover fitness, art, textbooks and education.
+The federal government have decided to end the four child tax credits that currently cover fitness, art, textbooks and education.
 Tax credits from previous years can still be used.

 Students will receive further assistance in the form of a Canadian Student Grant.
 Those who belong to the low or middle-income family will receive 67% more benefit when they apply for the grants.
 Depending on their requirements they will get the financial assistance that they require from the University.

 It is anticipated that the prospects for students studying in Canada will continue to improve.
 The recent changes that the government have introduced aim to encourage students from overseas to study at Canadian universities.